o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/development/custom-nodes-dynamic-data.md

 ---
-description: ' Use dynamic data slots to enable a single node to process a variety of data types in Script Canvas, Amazon Lumberyard''s visual scripting system. '
+description: ' Use dynamic data slots to enable a single node to process a variety of data types in Script Canvas, Open 3D Engine''s visual scripting system. '
 title: Dynamic Data Slots
 ---
 # Dynamic Data Slots {#script-canvas-custom-nodes-dynamic-data}